 6. Create a contrast with monochrome lighting

-Monochrome design never goes out of fashion for gardens.
-Shades of white and cream are the failsafe option for creating an opulent contemporary garden design scheme – they look amazing as a decking idea, too.
+Monochrome never goes out of fashion for gardens.
+Lighting a garden with shades of white and cream are the failsafe option for creating an opulent contemporary design scheme – they look amazing as a decking idea, too.
 To break up the neutral space, add some graphic black lanterns and pendants.

 8. Emphasise height with a cascade of string lights